citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineCatalogVusComponentResponseModel.md

 HasAvailableFeatures returns a boolean if a field has been set.

+### SetAvailableFeaturesNil

+`func (o *MachineCatalogVusComponentResponseModel) SetAvailableFeaturesNil(b bool)`

+ SetAvailableFeaturesNil sets the value for AvailableFeatures to be an explicit nil

+### UnsetAvailableFeatures
+`func (o *MachineCatalogVusComponentResponseModel) UnsetAvailableFeatures()`

+UnsetAvailableFeatures ensures that no value is present for AvailableFeatures, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)